sanderhouttekier/uberquery/readme.md

 most native filters like aforementioned `limit` and `offset` or testing `equals` or `gte` directly from the requested url.

-## Remark

-I hear you, what about performance, or what about security?
+**remark** I hear you, what about performance, or what about security?
 If anyone can query my database from the ease of typing in an url with some parameters, where is my security?

 Well, Uberquery is not secure, just as much as it includes caching.
 But then again,